mbektic/Simple-SESH-Sumary/README.md

   - as this script with the name summary.html

 - `ITEMS_PER_PAGE = 10`
   - The number of items per table page.

-- `DARK_MODE = False`
-  - If you want the result to be a dark theme or light (See screenshots below)
-    - True: Dark Theme on
-    - False: Dark Theme off

 ## Running
  - Just run the script using `python.exe .\GenerateHTMLSummary.py`